rlucioni/blog/README.md

 This is the source for a static site generated with [Pelican](http://blog.getpelican.com/).
-It will eventually be served at [www.renzolucioni.com](http://www.renzolucioni.com/).
+It is served at [www.renzolucioni.com](http://www.renzolucioni.com/).

 ### Working with `make` ###